 You can market your blog by interacting with other book bloggers (leaving meaningful comments on their content or following each other on social media).
 Another way to advertise your blog is through social media, and I especially recommend posting your reviews on Goodreads with a link leading to your site.

-This is a basic overview of the process but it should get you started on the right path.
-Please don’t ever give up on your dream of becoming a successful blogger.
+This is a basic overview of the process, but it should get you started on the right path.
+Please never give up on your dream of becoming a successful blogger.

-It takes persistence and determination but I’m sure that you can do it.
-Just prepare for a few months of silence before you start getting some feedback from your readers.
-This is the most difficult point but once you cross that line, everything becomes more exciting.
+It takes persistence and determination, but I’m sure that you can do it.
+Just prepare for a few months of silence before you get some feedback from your readers.
+This is the most difficult point, but once you cross that line, everything becomes more exciting.
 Good luck!